realnews-gateway/emergency-publishing-system/modules/news-aggregation/classification.md

 - **publisher/** — Uses topics and tags for routing and prioritization
 - **emergency-channel/** — Identifies urgent or high-impact content
 - **sources.md** — Updates source reliability scores
-- **region-config/** — Ensures classification respects country-specific blocked content handling
+- **region-config.md** — Ensures classification respects country-specific blocked foreign sources and applies region-aware adjustments

 ---

 ## Summary

 The classification subsystem assigns topics, extracts tags, and computes reliability and quality scores for aggregated news content.
-By combining rule-based, statistical, and embedding-based methods, it produces structured metadata that drives publishing, prioritization, and emergency workflows across Empus.
+By combining rule-based, statistical, and embedding-based methods, and integrating **region-config.md** for country-specific blocked sources, it produces structured metadata that drives publishing, prioritization, and emergency workflows across Empus.